 A Compelling Political "Mashup" Ad--"Hillary 1984"

-updated ad: "Hillary 1984," Clinton's face is seen on an IMAX sized screen as she talks about holding conversations with the public, while a mass of zombie like people (mainly men) watch mindlessly until a young blond female athlete carrying a sledgehammer, chased by a band police officers, races into the room and smashes the screen; a blinding light appears, a new tagline rises up: "On January 14th, the Democratic primary will begin.
+In the updated ad: "Hillary 1984," Clinton's face is seen on an IMAX sized screen as she talks about holding conversations with the public, while a mass of zombie like people (mainly men) watch mindlessly until a young blond female athlete carrying a sledgehammer, chased by a band police officers, races into the room and smashes the screen; a blinding light appears, a new tagline rises up: "On January 14th, the Democratic primary will begin.
 And you will see why 2008 won't be like '1984;" the screen then fades to an updated Apple logo showing a rainbow colored O and the Web address BarackObama.com at the bottom.

 The outside activists who created this video remain a mystery...for now.
 Someone else (a Clinton supporter?) retaliated and used the same Super Bowl anti-Hillary ad concept calling it "Barack 1984."
 Now Obama is in the mix: The setup is he seemingly is giving his announcement to run for the presidency; the ad shifts to his announcing "the (Chicago) Bears to go all the way baby" and win the Super Bowl; a caption then appears, "The Bears Lost, So Will Obama."
 Both the Obama and Clinton Campaigns absolutely deny any connection with these ads.